Cefotaxime

-Cefotaxime is an antibiotic used to treat a number of bacterial infections in human, other animals and plant tissue culture.
+Cefotaxime is an antibiotic used to treat several bacterial infections in humans, other animals, and plant tissue culture.
 Specifically in humans it is used to treat joint infections, pelvic inflammatory disease, meningitis, pneumonia, urinary tract infections, sepsis, gonorrhea, and cellulitis.
 It is given either by injection into a vein or muscle.

 Common side effects include nausea, allergic reactions, and inflammation at the site of injection.
-Another side effect may include Clostridium difficile diarrhea.
+Another side effect may include Clostridioides difficile diarrhea.
 It is not recommended in people who have had previous anaphylaxis to a penicillin.
 It is relatively safe for use during pregnancy and breastfeeding.
 It is in the third-generation cephalosporin family of medications and works by interfering with the bacteria's cell wall.

-Cefotaxime was discovered in 1976, and came into commercial use in 1980.
+Cefotaxime was discovered in 1976 and came into commercial use in 1980.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical uses

 It is a broad-spectrum antibiotic with activity against numerous gram-positive and gram-negative bacteria.

 Given its broad spectrum of activity, cefotaxime is used for a variety of infections, including: